 How to use the Salary Matrix

-To help you and your suppliers complete the Salary Matrix, please watch the instruction video.
-This video is also available in Spanish.
+To help you and your suppliers complete the Salary Matrix, please watch the instruction videos.
+These videos are also available in Spanish on the Spanish webpage, and the videos can be viewed in French here and here.

 The Salary Matrix training sessions have two parts.
 Part I is a short video which will walk you through the steps of entering data into the Salary Matrix, with important tips and guidelines.
 Part II of the training will be a live, interactive session where a presenter will answer any questions that participants have about the Salary Matrix.
 This will be an opportunity to get clarification on anything that was unclear or not mentioned in the video, and/or get answers to any additional questions that you may have after testing the Salary Matrix themselves.